jonstokes/sunbro/README.md

 ## Usage

 I use sunbro to crawl the web at scale via Sidekiq on EC2.
+I've found that web scraping with capybara/poltergeist + phantomjs is a giant pain on JRuby (for various reasons that you'll encounter once you try it), and this gem is basically my collection of fixes that makes it actually work.
+And it works pretty well; I use in production to crawl 230 sites and counting.

 Here's an example of a worker that looks something like what you might find in my code:

 ```ruby
 class CrawlerWorker